-When holding the guitar in your hand, you'll notice that the guitar neck is the rounded shape at the back, making it more comfortable to place your palm.
-Do you know that the front of the guitar neck, the guitar fretboard side, is also convex?
-The fretboard side is flatter than the back of the neck, having a small convex arc across its width.
-The measure of that arc is the fingerboard radius (also called fretboard radius).
+When holding a guitar in your hand, you'll notice that the back of the guitar neck has a round shape, making it more comfortable to place your palm.
+But did you know that the front of most guitar necks, the guitar fretboard side, is also convex?

 Is Fingerboard Radius Important?